 Or Application Form to be returned to Student Services

 This level 5 course is suitable for employees from science based industries and for those who wish to upgrade their HNC to HND and require flexible study.
-Those who undertook a 1 year HNC may do this course to top up to HND in 2 years.
+Those who undertook a 1 or 2 year HNC may do this course to top up to HND in 2 years.

 The course is designed to increase knowledge and skills in the subject of chemistry.
 Following full completion of HNC in Applied Chemistry, students will have to undertake an additional core unit and seven optional modules.